A Child First Model

 Youth should have access to services to promote their self-sufficiency and assist with their transition into adulthood, regardless of their permanency plan.
 The youth's choice should factor into the decision to exit care, including when the transition occurs and the services they need to achieve self-sufficiency before and after leaving.

-Comparing the "As is" Model to the Child First Model
+Comparing the "As Is" Model to the Child First Model

 Explore the evolution of thought and vision within the Child First Model by delving into this comparison chart.
 Here, you will find distinct viewpoints and approaches toward the child welfare system.
 This comparison provides a comprehensive overview of the shifts in perspectives, the emergence of new ideas, and the emphasis on prioritizing the well-being of children in foster care.
 Gain valuable insights into the transition from the current system to the proposed Child First Model, examining the key differences and recommendations outlined in these pivotal chapters.